elliebobellie/ct417-softeng3/README.md

   - Module.java
   - CourseProgramme.java

 Tests for the above classes are also included.
+This repo is linked to Shippable.